Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 # Time Division Multiplexing (TDM)
 - TDM does not rely on special properties of electromagnetic energy
-	- multiplexing in time simple means transmitting an item from one source, then transmitting an item from another source, and so on
+	- multiplexing in time simply means transmitting an item from one source, then transmitting an item from another source, and so on
 ![[Pasted image 20241003100245.png]]

 # Synchronous Time Division Multiplexing